TheSlipper/vngine/README.md

 # vnginelib

-Set of utilities used by the vngine.
+Package containing a set of utilities used by the vngine.